CHESMAYNE

 the laws of chess, you have to play a move.

 The position is declared as stalemate and the game is drawn.
-There are also many more ways than
+There are also many more ways than stalemate

-stalemate to draw a game.
-Draws are
+to draw a game.
+Draws are explained in

-explained in much more detail later on in this section.
+much more detail later on in this section.

-Why couldn’t they
+Why couldn’t they just use English?

-word and it’s a little more complicated than a lot of things that you’ve done
+This one is a German word and it’s a little more complicated than a lot

-so far.
-The word means compulsion to move and it doesn’t happen very often.
+word means compulsion to move and it doesn’t happen very often.
 A zugzwang position is one in which it your turn to move but

 any move that you make will make your position worse.
 Pretty cool stuff eh?
+Well, that’s your sneak peek at zugzwang,

-progress, and there’s much cooler stuff than just that!
+more will await you as you progress, and there’s much cooler stuff than just

 Pawn Promotion

-enough to be called a piece.
+The PA: not even good enough to be called a piece.
 They’re not

 very interesting, look kinda boring and they can only move forward.
-Something had to be done to spice this
+Something had to be done to spice this piece

-move one cell/square forward at a time.
+one cell/square forward at a time.
+Only

-Only forward, no sideways stuff.
+forward, no sideways stuff.
+So, an

-rank, it wouldn’t be able to move anymore for the rest of the game.
+wouldn’t be able to move anymore for the rest of the game.
 How could this be fixed?
 The promotion of a PA!

 Those who struggle hard and work their way to the eighth rank get to